Music for non-Music Students Arts & Science

 Why it stands out

-The Major or Specialist program in music offers a unique combination of courses from the Faculty of Music and the Faculty of Arts and Science.
+The Major program in music offers a unique combination of courses from the Faculty of Music and the Faculty of Arts and Science.
 While students have options for ensemble instruction, they focus on music as a humanistic subject encompassing art, history, and culture.
-The Minor program focusses on the study of the history and culture of music.
+The Minor program focuses on the study of the history and culture of music.

 Who it's for

-The Major and Specialist programs are intended for Arts and Science students studying on the St. George Campus who have existing music training.
+The Major program is intended for Arts and Science students studying on the St. George Campus who have existing music training.
 All students are required to have completed Level 8 Theory and Level 9 Harmony from the Royal Conservatory of Music, or equivalent.
-Students gain admission to the Major or Specialist programs by interview and audition.
+Students gain admission to the Major program by interview and audition.
 Some knowledge of Western music history and theory is an advantage.
 The Music minor is intended for Arts & Science students studying on the St. George Campus who are interested in courses in history and culture.
-Courses for the Music minor are all MUS courses and are available only for those taking courses towards the minor or taking courses for distribution requirements, with the exception of MUS120Y1 and MUS220Y1, which are also available to students in the Major or Specialist programs in music.
+Courses for the Music minor are all MUS courses and are available only for those taking courses towards the minor or taking courses for distribution requirements, with the exception of MUS120Y1 and MUS220Y1, which are also available to students in the Major program in music.

 Outcomes